INTO RESTING NEWS

 Sleep Apnea: When to seek help?

 Snoring is the rattling or vibrating sound made during sleep when airflow causes the soft tissues in the throat to vibrate as you breathe.
 'Sleep Apnea' is when you stop breathing.
 The number and length of each episode determines whether you are indeed 'apneic'.
 Daytime symptoms can also be indicative: dry mouth, headaches, and sleepiness.
-Solutions include: oral appliance (via dentist), a Continuous Positive Airway Pressure (CPAP) mask, weight loss, Positional therapy (fancy word for lying correctly in bed), Myofunctional therapy (fancy word for tongue exercises),limiting alcohol and treating nasal congestion.All depends on the severity.
+Solutions include: oral appliance (via dentist), a Continuous Positive Airway Pressure (CPAP) mask, weight loss, Positional therapy (fancy word for lying correctly in bed), Myofunctional therapy (fancy word for tongue exercises),limiting alcohol and treating nasal congestion.
+All depends on the severity.
 For easy to understand information check out the charity 'Hope to Sleep'.
-Also visit your GP and request to be referred to a sleep study if you are concerned.
+You might also explore Vik Veer's YouTube channel.
+Visit your GP and request to be referred to a specialist sleep service if you are concerned.
+The right support can be truly life changing.

 Sleep Deprivation and Driving: As Dangerous as Drink Driving